GDQuest/website/content/tutorial/godot/gdscript/intro/index.md

-+++
-title = "Introduction to GDScript" menuTitle = "Getting Started" author = "nathan" date = "2020-06-22"
-weight = 1
+---
+author: nathan
+date: "2020-06-22"
-description = "This tutorial is for programming beginners.
-It will help you get started with the GDScript programming language." difficulty = "beginner" type = "video" videoid = "UcdwP1Q2UlU"
+description: This tutorial is for programming beginners.
+It will help you get started with the GDScript programming language.
-+++
+difficulty: beginner
+menuTitle: Getting Started
+title: Introduction to GDScript
+type: video
+videoid: UcdwP1Q2UlU
+weight: 1
+---

 This is a beginner-level presentation to help you understand Godot's GDScript programming language and the essential programming concepts that apply to many languages.
 This one-hour free lesson explains how things like variables, functions, type hints, and so on work.